optimacros/bdd_apps_documentation/advancedFeatues/advancedFeature.md

     Then I see that "Notification(Your backup was saved successfully)" doesn't exist

-    When I click on "Header Menu Element(Logs)" in "Header Menu Element(Security Center)" And I see that Grid exists and loaded
+    When I click on "Header Menu Element(Logs)" in "Header Menu Element(Security Center)"
+    * Check if the Grid exists and loaded
     Then I see that "Row Header(2, 0:-1)" exists

-    When I click on "Header Menu Element(Time)" in "Header Menu Element(Dimensions)" And I see that Grid exists and loaded
+    When I click on "Header Menu Element(Time)" in "Header Menu Element(Dimensions)"
+    * Check if the Grid exists and loaded
     And I click on "Grid Cell(5:0)"
     And I click on "Cell Pre Editor > Icon(arrow_drop_down)" And I see that "Filter Element(Apr 21)" exists